paulfioravanti/steno-dictionaries/README.md

 1. **Briefs**: containing non-phonetic words and phrases that sometimes may have non-traditional, weird, or just "makes sense to me, personally" outlines.

-2. **Condensed Strokes**: containing words that can be stroked using standard Plover conventions, but do not have a named entry in the main Plover dictionary.
+2. **Lookup Improvements**: containing words that can be stroked using standard Plover conventions, but do not have a named entry in the main Plover dictionary.
 So, this dictionary ultimately is about improving outline lookups in Plover.
-The naming of "condensed strokes" is a convention I adopted from [Di's steno dictionaries][].
+The entries in this dictionary will probably end up being just a staging area until I can make a pull request into the "condensed strokes" dictionary of [Di's steno dictionaries][].

 3. **Numbers**: containing non-word briefs concerned specifically with numbers.
    They are in their own dictionary, and not in `briefs.json`, because the one